Overview

 Irish Racehorse Experience

-The interactive Irish Racehorse Experience, located in a purpose‑built centre, lets you dive into the history of Irish racing, manage a virtual stable and finish with a simulated four‑horse race on a screen model of Leopardstown.
-Children 16 years and younger must be accompanied by an adult; those under 124 cm can watch but not take part in the big race.
+Housed in a dedicated centre, this interactive exhibit covers the history of Irish racing and lets visitors manage a virtual stable.
+The experience culminates in a simulated four-horse race projected onto a screen model of Leopardstown.
+Children aged 16 and under require adult supervision.
+Those under 124 cm can observe the simulation but cannot participate in the main race.

 Horse Museum